Medical School Professors elected Fellows of the Academy of Medical Sciences

 He also leads mental health research in the world’s largest multi-ethnic cohort, known as Born in Bradford.
 This generates new insights into the causes and consequences of mental health in 30,000 young Bradfordians.

 Professor Gilbody, Director of the Mental Health and Addictions Research Group (MHARG), Department of Health Sciences and Hull York Medical School, said: "This is an immense honour and a great recognition of Hull York Medical School’s mental health research programme by the Academy.
 I am blessed with the best colleagues and collaborators at the University and Medical School, and we were well placed to rise to the challenge of COVID in 2020.
 I will use my Fellowship to ensure the scientific excellence in our northern universities is recognised and nurtured."

-Professor Gavin Wright’s work focuses on the molecules displayed on the surface of cells which are used for recognition and communication.
+Professor Gavin Wright’s, Immunology, Haematology and Infection Theme Lead at the York Biomedical Research Institute, work focuses on the molecules displayed on the surface of cells which are used for recognition and communication.

 Research from his team has revealed which molecules interact when sperm and egg meet at fertilisation and how the parasite that causes malaria invades our red blood cells.
 These discoveries are being used to develop new fertility treatments and vaccines for malaria.

 Gavin Wright, Professor of Microbial Biochemistry at the University’s Department of Biology and Hull York Medical School, said: "I am delighted to have been elected as a Fellow of the Academy of Medical Sciences, which is a reflection of the fact that I have been very fortunate to have worked with some extremely talented people over the years."